 Step 2 – Prep soak

-I like to soak the pieces in distilled water and Daikon radish anywhere from 5-30 minutes before I start the patina.
+I place the cleaned pieces straight into the soak, distilled water and Daikon radish and keep it there until I start the patina.
 I first prep the radish by thinly slicing about half of it while shredding some as well.

-I add the slices to the bath while the shredded portion goes in the soak.
+I add the slices and the shredded portion to the distilled water.

 Step 3 – Prepping the bath